stefanfroth/poker/README.md

 1) Consists of classes Game, Player, Card and Evaluator
 2) At the beginning of the game all the (6) players have to be created.
+3) Next: Deck is created
+4) Next: cards are distributed
+5) First betting round

+) Fix the reward system